Planning the Home Education Year: Part 9 – Planning the Day

 Using this general guideline for our daily rhythm makes it easier for me to plan what we’ll do each day.
 But, I take this one step further.

-I have designated a day each week where we work on one particular element: painting, modelling, crafting/handwork, or baking.
+I have designated a day each week where we work on one particular element: painting, modeling, crafting/handwork, or baking.

 weekly planning Waldorf elements